 The Museum opens until 2pm in the winter except weekends when it is open until 4pm and until 6pm in the summer months.
 It is well worth a stop.

 Parking in Berat can be a bit of an issue since the city is really small so try to find a spot farther away from the path to the castle.
 There is also a public parking lot near the Ethnographic Museum.
+And be careful when driving, a little known fact about Albania is that the drivers can be a bit aggressive.

 Like with all of Albania, Berat is steep and made of irregular cobblestone or rocky pavement.
 This makes walking quite a time consuming and intense effort as you really need to watch where you step.
 Wearing appropriate footwear is essential for safety and comfort.